 Frequently Asked Questions regarding application to SPH programs.

-Beginning on September 1, 2022, the University of Washington School of Public Health is excited to join the Schools of Public Health Application System (S.O.P.H.A.S.) with our six unique MPH programs: Environmental Health Sciences, Epidemiology, Global Health, Health Systems and Population Health, Nutritional Sciences, and Public Health Genetics.
+In 2022, the University of Washington School of Public Health joined the Schools of Public Health Application System (S.O.P.H.A.S.) with our six unique MPH programs: Environmental Health Sciences, Epidemiology, Global Health, Health Systems and Population Health, Nutritional Sciences, and Public Health Genetics.
 SOPHAS is a one-stop-shop for all things admissions and applications, and you can apply to as many programs as you like.